eathren/solists/README.md

 [![License](https://img.shields.io/badge/License-GNU%203.0-blue.svg)](https://opensource.org/licenses/GPL-3.0)

+Post about why this project exists can be found [here](https://www.nolanbraman.com/100%20hours%20of%20django/)

 Let's be real.
 Most of us hate the job hunt process (I certainly do).
 Some of the sites are confusing, applying is difficult, and there is a definite lack of quality control for jobs posted and their formatting.
 Solists is a step in the direction of fixing some of those problems.

 Right now the 1.0 MVP is written in React / Django / Django Rest Framework.
 This repo is my work transitioning the project to 100% Django.